arubhardwaj/CeterisParibus.jl/README.md

 I created this package just to explore the process of making packages in Julia.
 Now, I write all stupid functions here, mainly to practice the art of writing functions.
 So don't judge me please!!

+It is just a dummy package where I write code for fun!!! lol